singh-man/books/crackingTheCoding/17_hard.md

 30			return false;
 31		}
 ```
 Note that  in this solution we have performed a small optimization.
-We use a dynamic programming/ memoization approach to cache theresultsbetween calls.This way, if we repeatedly need to check if there's any way to build "testingtester;' we'll only have to compute it once.
+We use a dynamic programming/ memoization approach to cache theresultsbetween calls.This way, if we repeatedly need to check if there's any way to build "testingtester", we'll only have to compute it once.

 Abooleanflag isOriginalWordisusedto complete theaboveoptimization.Themethod canBuildWord is called for the original word and for each substring, and its first step is to check the cache for a previously calculated result.
 However, for the original words, we have a problem: map is initialized to true for them, but we don' t want to return true (since a word cannot  be composed solely of itself).
 Therefore, for the original word, we simply bypass thischeck using the isOriginalWord flag.